Trams set sail to Mauritius

 In 2016, Höegh Autoliners also shipped 60 CAF railcars from Spain to Colombia for the expansion of the Medellin Metro network.

-Note; The Light Rail Vehicles will be used in the Mauritius’ Metro Express light rail line, aiming to decrease traffic congestion and providing a cleaner and more reliable mode of transport for its inhabitants.
+Note; The Light Rail Vehicles will be used in the Mauritius’ Metro Express light rail line, aiming to decrease traffic congestion and provide a cleaner and more reliable mode of transport for its inhabitants.